-Workshop and Woodland Open Weekend
+Workshop and Woodland Open Weekend 2026

 Old Castle Wood in late May.

-Saturday 31st May and Sunday 1st June
+Saturday 13th June and Sunday 14th June 2025

 We are running an open weekend in collaboration with Woodland Heritage Charity.

 On both days there will be a Workshop Open Morning (open to all), and in the afternoon, a Guided Woodland Walk followed by Workshop Tour.
 The afternoon MUST be booked in advance, and it is useful if you register interest in the open morning using the button below.
 There will be a small charge for the afternoon event and all proceeds will go to the Woodland Heritage Charity.
-Our woodland is mostly oak, with an understory of bluebells late May to early June, so it is a wonderful time to visit.
-The afternoon events are limited to 20 people - please book through Woodland Heritage using the button below.
+Our woodland is mostly oak, with an understory of bluebells late May to early June.
+By mid-June the bluebells will be going over but there is always a lot to see in our wood.

 Open Morning in the Workshop

-Saturday 31st and Sunday 1st June from 9.30 - 12.30
+Saturday 13th June and Sunday 14th June from 9.30 - 12.30

 Open to all & free of charge - please register your interest using the button above.